junrysolloso/pos/README.md

-# Point of Sale (POS) System
+# Point of Sale (POS) administration dashboard
-Point of Sale system project 2020 for Grocery and Pharmacy.
+Point of Sale system for Grocery and Pharmacy.

 ## Requirements
 Install composer please download <a href="https://cloud.wpuptrends.com/index.php/s/hO5mnNq9zHZpRQS" target="_blank">here</a> if you dont have one.